đŸ¶ $40 OFF DNA Tests | Shop Now

 a white and black cat standing on its hind legs

 4. Curly tails.
 Tails looping over from the back come in different forms and can be caused by different mutations.
 One such mutation has been developed into the new experimental breed called American Ringtail.
 The breed started with a Californian cat named Solomon in 1998.
-The mutation identified in this cat doesn’t seem to be associated with any health issues.
+The genetic change identified in this cat doesn’t seem to be associated with any health issues.
 Curly tailed cats were bred with Ragdolls and American Shorthairs.

-Variations in paws
+Variations in Paws

 a black cat is sleeping on a red couch